odan/odan.github.io/_posts/2017-08-13-xampp-replacing-mariadb-with-mysql.md

 ### Questions

-* I can't start or stop mysql using the XAMPP control panel button
+* I can't start or stop MySQL using the XAMPP control panel button
 * The XAMPP control panel is crashing while shutting down

 ### Answers